Hulunbuir Grasslands, Inner Mongolia

 Hulunbuir is the main area for rearing livestock in Inner Mongolia.
 Except for the Greater Xing’anling and the Greater Green Mountains, most of the area is flat.
 The prairie stretches without end for mile after green mile, dotted by thousands of lakes.

-The biodiversity of Hulunbuir makes it a natural treasure.
-More than 20 kinds of grass can be found in one square meter, making the prairie a vital habitat for dozens of species of mammals and hundreds of different kinds of birds.
+The biodiversity of Hulunbuir makes it a natural treasure, and it’s a vital habitat for dozens of species of mammals and hundreds of different kinds of birds.